kstkn/hypersomnia/README.md

 ## Interact with services in the cloud

 This is possible if there's available instance of micro web.
-To configure, pass a map with environment name as a key and micro web dashboard url as value:
+To configure, pass a map with environment name as a key and micro web url as value:

 ```
 HYPERSOMNIA_ENVIRONMENTS="dev:https://web-dev.example.com;stage:https://web-stage.example.com" hypersomnia